Docking and castrating

 are kept intact, it is necessary to wean and separate them from their dams and female pen (or pasture) mates by the time they are 4 months

-of age.
+of age (later for later maturing breeds).
 If this cannot be done, ram lambs should be castrated.

 Male lambs sold for grazing or as pets should be castrated as

 As with tail docking, there are many techniques that

 can be used to castrate ram lambs.
 The easiest and most common method of castration is the rubber ring or band.
 Using an elastrator tool (or ring extender), the band is